idan-gur1/enterprise_vpn/readme.md

 1. **Requirements:** Review and download the VPN requirements with the requirements.txt file and pip.

-2. **Management Server Setup:** start the management server by navigating to the management_and_authentication folder and executing the following command in the terminal: <br> `python authentication_main.py --bind <IP_ADDRESS> --port <PORT_NUMBER>` <br> once activated the server prints the initial admin credentials.
+2. **Management and Authentication Server Setup:** start the management server by navigating to the management_and_authentication folder and executing the following command in the terminal: <br> `python authentication_main.py --bind <IP_ADDRESS> --port <PORT_NUMBER>` <br> once activated the server prints the initial admin credentials.

 3. **Remote Access Server Setup:** start the remote access server by navigating to the outer_user_manager folder and executing the following command in the terminal: <br> `python outer_user_manager_divert.py --bind <IP_ADDRESS> --port <PORT_NUMBER> <MANAGEMENT_SERVER_IP_ADDRESS>:<MANAGEMENT_SERVER_PORT_NUMBER>`